doubleelbow/capital/README.md

 ## Overview

 The world today seems absolutely crackers &hellip; Majority of applications have to communicate with external systems.
 We're routinely writing code for reading files, making HTTP requests or querying databases.
-When errors in this between systems communication happen our applications can start to suffer.
-Capital strives to improve resiliency of your application by using patterns such as retry and circuit breaker.
+When failures in this between systems communication happen our applications can start to suffer.
+Capital strives to improve resiliency of your application by using patterns such as [retry](https://github.com/doubleelbow/capital/blob/master/doc/interceptors/retry.md) and [circuit breaker](https://github.com/doubleelbow/capital/blob/master/doc/interceptors/circuit_breaker.md).

 ## Thanks

-Thanks to Pedestal for interceptors and logging.
+Thanks to [pedestal](https://github.com/pedestal/pedestal) for interceptors and logging.
+Thanks also to authors of [pathetic](https://github.com/davidsantiago/pathetic) and [clj-time](https://github.com/clj-time/clj-time) libraries.

 ## License